-When the three were asked individually to partake in a Boston benefit in 2013, the obvious question was asked – would Trick Pony take the stage together one more time in honor of the special cause.
+When they were asked individually to partake in a Boston benefit in 2013, the obvious question was asked – would Trick Pony take the stage together one more time in honor of the special cause.
 Prior to making a decision, the former bandmates met for dinner where they not only discussed the desire to share the stage once again, but realized there was still a lot more life, love and creativity left in Trick Pony.

-“So we began to talk about where our heads were creatively and about building the right strategy,” says Heidi.
+“We began to talk about where our heads were creatively and about building the right strategy,” Heidi continues.
 “It just so happened that we were kind of in the same place.
-We were all open-minded to where we wanted to go musically.
+We were open-minded to where we wanted to go musically.
 It’s never cool to leave any project – whether it’s a band or solo – in a situation where you don’t feel like you’ve made your absolute best record yet.
-We all agreed that we could do better, and from there, we began to get fired up.
-I think that was a pivotal moment where we all felt like we could be Trick Pony again.”
+We both agreed that we could do better, and from there, we began to get fired up.
+I think that was a pivotal moment where we felt like we could be Trick Pony again.”

 From the beginning of their career, Trick Pony brought a unique sound and blend of harmonies to country music, which made them stand out with a style all their own.
 Throughout the 2000s, they delivered such sing-along hits as “Pour Me,” “On a Night like This,” “Just What I Do” and “On a Mission,” stemming from three successful studio albums.

-The new music in the works will show many levels of evolvement in the trio, which has been given an updated flare to fit country radio today, without abandoning Trick Pony’s signature sound.
+The new music in the works will show many levels of evolvement in the group, which has been given an updated flare to fit country radio today, without abandoning Trick Pony’s signature sound.
 It’s the kind of music you’re likely to get a speeding ticket to, or be cranking up loud at your next river party.
 The songs run the gamut of every human emotion, showing how far this band has come since first breaking onto the scene.

-“We’re all in a really healthy mind space,” agrees Heidi.
+“We’re in a really healthy mind space,” agrees Heidi.
 “One of the first things we said when we sat down at that table that night was we don’t care how great it feels … if it’s not fun and if it’s not creative and if we don’t exceed our own expectations, we don’t want to do it.
 Sure enough, in a very authentic and a very natural way, it was fun.
 It was just like stepping back in time, only a little more current and relevant with what’s going on now.
 Our voices are blending and sounding better than ever before, and I think it’s time to share that with the world again.”

 With music continuing to grow and evolve every day, Trick Pony feels their place in country music is still wide open to what they have to offer both in the studio and when they take the stage.

-“There are a lot of great bands out there today that we are big fans of and support,” notes Heidi.
+“There are a lot of great groups out there today that we are big fans of and support,” notes Heidi.
 “The best part is, that unique Trick Pony sound has been untouched.
 It’s been waiting for us to get fired up and filled with the desire to make our fans happy and build new fans in 2014.
 We know that we can take this whole thing to a level we’ve never reached before.
 We’re grown ups business-wise, but we’re kids at heart onstage who are ready to make the best music of our lives, and have a blast doing it.
 I honestly feel like the sky’s the limit, and there’s nothing we can’t accomplish.”